Office: 20th century

 However, by the midpoint of the 20th century, it became apparent that an efficient office required more privacy in order to combat tedium, increase productivity, and encourage creativity.
 In 1964, the Herman Miller (office equipment) company contracted Robert Propst, a prolific industrial designer.
 Propst came up with the concept of the Action Office, which later evolved into the cubicle office furniture system.

 Offices in Japan have developed unique characteristics partly as a result of the country's unique business culture.
 Japanese offices tend to follow open plan layouts in an 'island-style' arrangement, which promotes teamwork and top-down management.
 They also use uchi-awase (informal meetings) and ringi-sho (consensus systems) to encourage input on policies from as many groups throughout the office as possible.

 Office spaces

 The main purpose of an office environment is to support its occupants in performing their jobs—preferably at minimum cost and with maximum satisfaction.
 Different people performing different tasks will require different office spaces, or spaces that can handle a variety of uses.
 To aid decision-making in workplace and office design, one can distinguish three different types of office spaces: workspaces, meeting spaces, and support spaces.
 For new or developing businesses, remote satellite offices and project rooms, or serviced offices, can provide a simple solution and provide all of the former types of space.

 Workspaces

 Workspaces in an office are typically used for conventional office activities such as reading, writing, and computer work.
-There are each supporting different activities.